MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/electronic-submission-of-sales-vat-advance-notifications-to-elster.md

 - The public certificate of the tax authorities.
 - A personal .pfx certificate for that user.

-You must then list the users and the friendly names of the certificates in the **Certificates** window.
+You must then list the users and the friendly names of the certificates in the **Certificates** page.
 For more information about how to install a certificate and how to find the friendly name, see the Help for the operating system.

 If you use a proxy server to submit the ELSTER documents, you must specify the settings in the **Electronic VAT Decl.
-Setup** window.
+Setup** page.

 For more information, see [Set Up Sales VAT Advance Notifications for ELSTER](how-to-set-up-sales-vat-advance-notifications-for-elster.md).